Reviews You Can Rely On

 Lacks some versatility

-The Arctic Sport II Mid lacks the versatility of other options, with the classic trade-off of waterproofness and breathability.
+Should you buy it?
+The Arctic Ice lacks the versatility of other options, with the classic trade-off of waterproofness and breathability.
 You'll likely develop foot sweat quickly on warmer days, making this model more of a cold-weather-only pair.
-“This is more of a winter than rain boot,” our tester said.
-If you're looking for a comparison, we'd steer you towards the Bogs Neo-Classic Tall, a similar insulated rain boot class.
-The Arctic Sport II is a great option for cold, wet climates where the priorities are focused more on inclimate weatherproofness rather than hiking capability.
+“This is more of a winter than a rain boot,” our tester said.
+It is unlikely to be the option you choose to stroll into town, especially if you have any fashion goals.

-Credit: Sara Aranda
+Credit: Sara James

-How We Test Winter Boots
+How We Tested

 Year after year, we set out to find the best winter boots on the market.
-Our gear experts performed exhaustive testing on every pair of boots in our review, purchasing every single model ourselves to ensure biases didn't influence a product's score.
+Our gear experts performed exhaustive testing on every pair of boots in our review, purchasing and testing every single model ourselves to ensure biases didn't influence a product's score.

 Whether it be a trek in the snow or an ice bucket temperature evaluation, we tested each boot to find the best for your winter needs.